How did the fisher get all of the fish for their market? By using a good reel!

 Before you run ads, make sure you have your creative ready.

-And this not only applies to Reel ads but also every time you post on Instagram.
+And this not only applies to Reel ads but also every time you publish content on Instagram.

 You should use Reels from your phone to create your video.